The thought of citrus and salt might bring a tasty cocktail to mind. But those ingredients can also be a cheap and natural defense against fleas.

 Protecting your pet

-Proper hygiene and good grooming habits are vital in the battle against fleas.
+Proper hygiene and good grooming habits for your pet are vital in the battle against fleas.
 Soap and water actually kill the wee vampires.
-Plus, a clean and brushed dog is much easier on the eyes, nose and hands.

 Once your furry friend is cleaned and combed for fleas, a natural repellent can be applied.